aashir-dev/storyweaver-ai/README.md

 # StoryWeaverAI

-An AI-powered story generation system that creates original short stories using LangGraph agents and Azure OpenAI, stores them in Notion as structured entries, and delivers them via Telegram using n8n automation.
+A Simple AI-powered story generation system that creates original short stories using LangGraph agents and Azure OpenAI, stores them in Notion as structured entries, and delivers them via Telegram using n8n automation.

 ## 🌟 Features